-Three satyrs holding sharp, vile looking weapons circled a shirtless man swinging a blade as long as his forearm.
+Three satyrs holding sharp, vile-looking weapons circled a shirtless man swinging a blade as long as his forearm.
 His feet were bare, his jeans riding low on his lean hips, his torso strong and cut under the lights hanging from above.
-Muscles flexed in his arms and beneath his skin, but it was the scars on his back that drew her attention.
-Thin white lines that crisscrossed all across his skin, as if he’d been whipped and tortured long before he’d found himself prisoner in this wretched lair.
+Muscles flexed in his arms and beneath his skin.
+His shaggy blond hair fell into his face, and a thick beard covered his jaw.
+But it was the scars on his back that drew her attention.
+Thin white lines that crisscrossed all over his skin, as if he’d been whipped and tortured long before he’d found himself prisoner in this wretched lair.
 “Holding his own.
 So far.”

 “He’s fighting.”
-Zagreus stepped up against her back, his heat washing over her in a hot, sticky wave that sent her stomach rolling all over again.
-He placed his hands on her shoulders, making her wish she was dressed in something other than this skin tight black corset top—something else he insisted she wear.
+Zagreus stepped up against her spine, his heat washing over her in a hot, sticky wave.
+He placed his hands on her shoulders, making her wish she was dressed in something other than this skintight black corset top—something else he insisted she wear.
 “That’s an improvement.”

 Cynna wasn’t so sure.
 The man may be wielding that blade like a pro, but he was doing it on his terms, not theirs, and as soon as Zagreus realized that, his amicable mood would head straight for the shitter.

 The satyr on the right charged, and Cynna’s stomach curled into a knot.
-The man ducked beneath the sword, narrowly missing being decapitated, swiveled, and arced out with his blade.
+The man ducked beneath the sword, narrowly missed being decapitated, swiveled, and arced out with his blade.
 It caught the satyr across the chest, and he stumbled back.
-The satyr on the left saw his opportunity and lunged.
+The satyr on the left lunged.
 The man hit the ground with a thud, rolled, then popped back up, catching the second satyr in the leg.

 He was stealth and danger and precision and coiled strength, and Cynna’s blood hummed as she watched his body twist and turn and beat back the monsters with a rhythm that looked more like a dance than a battle.
 Blood gushed from the satyr’s wound.
-The beast dropped his weapon—a pitchfork looking trident with long angled teeth—and howled.
-The third, realizing it was his chance, lurched off the ground, hurling himself toward the man who held her riveted attention.
+The beast dropped his weapon—a pitchfork-looking trident with long angled teeth—and howled.
+The third, realizing it was his chance, lurched off the ground and hurled himself toward the man who held her riveted attention.

-Cynna’s adrenaline surged, and a tight, hard lump formed in her chest, causing her to catch her breath.
+Cynna’s adrenaline surged, and a tight, hard lump formed in her chest, causing her breath to catch.

 Cynna’s palms grew sweaty, and she swallowed hard, knowing what it felt to be held like that, willing him to break free.
 To live.
 Though why, she couldn’t say.